280Zo/charybdis-wireless-mini-zmk-firmware/README.md

 ### Troubleshooting

 - If the keyboard halves aren't connecting as expected, try pressing the reset button on both halves at the same time.
 If that doesn't work, follow the [ZMK Connection Issues](https://zmk.dev/docs/troubleshooting/connection-issues#acquiring-a-reset-uf2) documentation for more troubleshooting steps.
+- If you run into a bug or something’s not working, feel free to open an issue or submit a PR!
+Just keep in mind I'm not a developer, and this is a hobby project so I may not be able to fix everything.

 ## Credits